Category: Economic statistics

 definitions:

-Purchasing power parities (PPPs) are a means of converting national currencies into a common currency that equalizes the purchasing power of different national currencies.
+Purchasing power parities (PPPs) are a method of converting national currencies into a common currency that equalizes the purchasing power of different national currencies.
 This means that a certain amount of national currency is converted into another common currency by purchasing power parity, corresponding to the amount needed to purchase the same basket of goods and services in all countries.
 In the simplest form, PPPs represent the ratio of the prices of certain products and services in national currencies between countries.
-Today we know that for the certain amount of money, for example, less goods can be bought, than we could buy for the same amount, month ago, of course, much less than a year or several years ago.
+For example, we know that today a certain amount of money buys fewer goods than we could buy for the same amount a month ago, and of course much less than a year or several years ago.
 Purchasing power of 1 euro is lower due to price increases.
 In other words, the same amount of purchasing power is reduced because the price level for the products and services we bought today, is higher than a few months, year or several years ago.
-In the simplest form, PPPs is the ratio of the prices of individual products and services in national currencies between countries
+In the simplest form, PPPs is the ratio of the prices of individual products and services in national currencies between countries.

 3.6.
 Statistical population:The expenditure side of national accounts, as defined in ESA 2010, defines the statistical population.

 3.7.
-Reference area:Eurostat is in charge for annual calculation and dissemination of PPPs for 37 European countries.
-This includes the 27 EU member states, 3 EFTA countries (Iceland, Norway and Switzerland), United Kongdom, 5 candidate countries (Montenegro, Serbia, FYR Macedonia, Turkey, and Albania) and Bosnia and Herzegovina as a potential candidate.
+Reference area:Eurostat is in charge for annual calculation and dissemination of PPPs.
+This includes the 27 EU Member States, the United Kingdom, 3 EFTA Member States (Iceland, Norway and Switzerland) and 9 candidate countries (Turkye, North Macedonia, Montenegro, Serbia, Abania, Bosnia and Herzegovina, Moldova, Ukraine and Gergia).
 Each participating country collects a sufficient number of prices for each of the selected products and services, in order to ensure a reliable average price per product and service, taking into account the market structure in the country.
 Prices are collected in capital city in shops which are representative for a specific group of products and they represent national average prices.

 3.8.
 Time coverage:PPPs and PLIs for Montenegro are available since 2005.